-340.3.
-Renewable Energy
+340.3 Renewable Energy

-- 1. Climate changes could affect the design, construction, delivery and installation, maintenance, and operation of wind turbines and related infrastructure.
-Sea level rise, severe storms, and storm surge could damage coastal construction facilities of wind turbine components and adversely affect the delivery of parts by ship.
-Installation of support structures, foundations, wind towers, and wind turbines at sea could be more costly and difficult if climate becomes more unpredictable, and more intense storms and waves reduce windows of opportunity for delivery by boat to the site and installation.
+- 1. Climate changes could affect the design, construction, delivery and installation, maintenance and operation of wind turbines and related infrastructure.
+Sea level rise, severe storms and storm surge could damage coastal construction facilities of wind turbine components and adversely affect the delivery of parts by ship.
+Installation of support structures, foundations, wind towers and wind turbines at sea could be more costly and difficult if climate becomes more unpredictable, and more intense storms and waves reduce windows of opportunity for delivery by boat to the site and installation.
 Maintenance over the life of the turbines could also be more difficult and costly.
 More intense storms will fatigue turbines and platforms more rapidly.
 Given the relatively long life span of wind turbines (about 30 years), design standards of platforms and blades should take future climate projections into account. - 2.
 Although statistically significant decreases in wind speed have been documented on land at T.F.
-Green (See Section 310.5), it is not known how wind speed will change onshore in Rhode Island.
-In addition, different dynamics exist offshore in the Ocean SAMP area than exist at T.F.
+Green (See Section 310.5) however, it is not known how wind speed will change onshore in Rhode Island.
+In addition, different dynamics exist offshore in the Ocean SAMP area, than those at T.F.
 Green on the coast of Narragansett Bay.
-However, the U.S. Department of Energy's National Renewable Energy Laboratory mapped the wind resources of Rhode Island at the 50 meters (164 feet), using data provided by AWS TrueWind (See Chapter 8 Renewable Energy and Other Offshore Development, Section 810.3, and Figure 3.12 in that section), which indicate that wind speed ranges from Excellent to Superb for offshore wind turbines in the Ocean SAMP area.
+However, U.S. Department of Energy's National Renewable Energy Laboratory mapped the wind resources of Rhode Island at the 50 meters (164 feet), using data provided by AWS TrueWind (See Section 810.3 and Figure 12 in that section), which indicates that wind speed ranges from Excellent to Superb for offshore wind turbines in the Ocean SAMP area.

-340.4.
-Historical and Cultural Assets
+340.4 Historical and Cultural Assets